khafast/khafast.github.io/_posts/2018/2018-12-22-Overview-Java-Spring-MVC.md

 ## ClassPathXmlApplicationContext

 In Java Spring Core, there is a module named BeanFactory.
-You can imagine the Bean is like Object in
+You can imagine the Bean is like Object in OOP.
+BeanFactory allows you to access objects defined in Xml configu

 ## Common issues

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjAyOTI2OTQwLDE0Njk3Mjc5MDhdfQ==
+eyJoaXN0b3J5IjpbLTg3MDA1OTg2OCwxNDY5NzI3OTA4XX0=
 -->